-Everyone at Duke Children's Hospital & Health Center knows that quality care involves more than cutting-edge medical treatment and world-renowned practitioners.
+At Duke Children's, we understand that quality care involves more than cutting-edge medical treatment and world-renowned practitioners.
 It also involves supporting our patients and their families with a wide variety of amenities and activities to ensure that your time here is as stress-free and comfortable as possible.

 Please take a moment to explore all that Duke Children's has to offer by clicking on the links below.

 - Lost and Found

 - Postal Services

 We understand that a hospital stay can sometimes be difficult and overwhelming.
 Duke Children's offers many amenities for patients and families to help make your stay more comfortable and allow you to focus on the health of your child.

 Duke Children's Hospital provides patients with quality foods to accommodate individual preferences.
 Unless your child is on a special diet, he or she selects meals each day for the following day.
 Should your child have special dietary needs, a dietitian will visit to discuss his/her meal plan.
 Because nutrition is an important part of your child's care, please let your nurse know if you or other visitors bring your child any food.
 This will help prevent any interference in your physician's plan for your child's care.

 Bringing Food From Home